markimus-maximus/CMC_Scraper/README.md

 1. Navigating to the webpage and extracting HTML.
 The `__get_soup(url:str)` method uses `requests` and `url` from a list of URLS (Milestone 2) to access the webpage.
 A beutiful soup object is then generated to extract all of the HTML.
 2. Extracting data from a row.
 Similarly to the `get rows` method for tabular data above, the `__get_image_data_from_webpage(url:str)` method extracts data from each row, taking the url of the page to scrape as an argument.
 These data include the name of the record in the row, concatenating these names into a list.
 The next piece of information scraped from the row is .img data, which is refined to contain only src data (these are specifically the images from the cryptocurrencies as opposed to other website images) and appended into an image list.
-The name and the src are combined into a user-friendly name tag for each image
+The name and the src are combined into a user-friendly name tag for each image.
 3. Retrieve the images
 The `__retrieve_images_from_webpage(path:str, image_list:list)` method iterates through the image_list generated above to retrieve all images and save them locally.
 This is achieved by taking the path for file storage, and the image list from one webpage (from point 2) to iterate through.
-Using the `enumerate` method, each retrieved file is named according to the numerical index in which the it was retrieved in the `for` loop.
+Each crypto currency image has a unique number and accordingly this number was taken as the naming convention for the images.
+The number was obtained by iteratively slicing the image name and renaming the file accordingly.
 4. Iterate through multiple pages
 The `save_images_from_multiple_webpages url_list:list, num_pages:int, path:str)` method combines the 2 methods above, taking arguments for the list containing URLs (code generated in Milestone 2), the number of URLs to iterate through and the path for file saving.
 <img width="494" alt="image" src="https://user-images.githubusercontent.com/107410852/194769829-152b8414-e9c9-4992-9a6a-2e77b9bd8ca9.png">